Skip to main content

 • Secp256k1 keys, commonly known as Ethereum keys, which are 68 bytes long

-By default, a transactional interaction with the blockchain takes the form of a Deploy cryptographically signed by the key-pair corresponding to the PublicKey used to create the account.
-All user activity on the Casper blockchain (i.e., "deploys") must originate from an account.
+By default, a transactional interaction with the blockchain takes the form of a transaction cryptographically signed by the key-pair corresponding to the PublicKey used to create the account.
+All user activity on the Casper blockchain (i.e., "transactions") must originate from an account.
 Each account has its own context where it can locally store information (e.g., references to useful contracts, metrics, and aggregated data from other parts of the blockchain).
 Each account also has a "main purse" where it can hold Casper tokens (see Tokens for more information).

 This chapter describes the permission model for accounts and their local storage capabilities and briefly mentions some runtime functions for interacting with accounts.